Jesse Mugambi: Academic and religious work

-In 1990, he addressed the General Committee of the All Africa Conference of Churches on March 30 in Nairobi, reflecting on "The Future of the Church and the Church of the Future in Africa."
+In 1990, he addressed the General Committee of the All Africa Conference of Churches on 30 March in Nairobi, reflecting on "The Future of the Church and the Church of the Future in Africa."
 This event was a few weeks after Nelson Mandela had been released on 11 February 1990 and Namibia had attained national independence on 21 March of the same year.
-In his address, Mugambi suggested that African Christianity must shift theological gear from the paradigm of liberation, which emphasized the Exodus motif, to that of reconstruction, which emphasizes the post-Exilic motif.
+In his address, Mūgambi suggested that African Christianity must shift theological gear from the paradigm of liberation, which emphasized the Exodus motif, to that of reconstruction, which emphasizes the post-Exilic motif.
 He later elaborated this insight in his book From Liberation to Reconstruction: African Christian Theology after the Cold War.

 Hermeneutics

-Mugambi is Africa's Co-Editor of the Cambridge Dictionary of Christianity, to which he has contributed more than ten articles, mainly on hermeneutics.
+Mūgambi is Africa's Co-Editor of the Cambridge Dictionary of Christianity, to which he has contributed more than ten articles, mainly on hermeneutics.